Policy 345: Annual Leave

 Download PDF File

-Budgeted employees with an academic year base appointment (e.g., faculty) do not earn annual leave benefits.
+Benefit Eligible employees with an academic year base appointment (e.g., 9-month faculty) do not earn annual leave benefits.

 Annual leave is earned and accounted for on a calendar-year basis.
-Annual leave accruals begin on the effective date of the employee's University appointment and will be prorated for the first month of employment.
-Employees do not earn annual leave during leaves of absence without pay that last longer than half of the working days in a month, nor during professional development leave (see Policy 360 Special Development Leave).
-Recognized University holidays that occur during a period of annual leave will not be charged against leave.
+Annual leave accruals begin on the effective date of the employee's University appointment and will be pro-rated for the first month of employment.
+Employees do not earn annual leave during leaves of absence without pay that last longer than half of the working days in a month, nor during Special Development Leave.
+Recognized University holidays that occur during a period of annual leave will not be charged against annual leave.

-Fiscal year faculty and exempt (professional) employees earn annual leave at the rate of 1.83 days per month for each month of service.
+Fiscal year faculty and exempt employees earn annual leave at the rate of 14.67 hours per month for each month of service.
 For each 12 months of employment, 22 days of annual leave are earned.

 Non-exempt employees who have previously worked in a benefit-eligible position at Utah State University or another State of Utah institution of higher education will receive credit for the number of years of prior service when calculating annual leave allowances.

 Fiscal year faculty and exempt employees may defer, to the following calendar year, up to half of the annual leave earned in a year (11 days).
 The remainder of the unused annual leave will not carry over into the next calendar year.
 Fiscal year faculty and exempt employees hired after June 30 of any calendar year are not required to use half of their accrued leave until the next full calendar year.
 Non-exempt employees may defer to the following year all annual leave earned in that year.